 But what types of things should you say in the subject line and body of a marketing email about a sale?
-Some tricks of the trade:
+Here are some promotional marketing tricks of the trade:

-This may seem like a no-brainer, but if you’re offering a coupon or a discount, be sure to mention it in the subject line.
+This may seem like a no-brainer, but if you’re offering a voucher or a discount, be sure to mention it in the subject line.
 It’s important to highlight the value you have to offer.
-Keep it simple.
-Include a call to action (also known as a CTA — which basically gives your customers a clear direction for the next step).
-Things like “redeem here,” “shop the sale,” or “learn more” work well.
+When you focus on subject lines, keep it simple.
+Include a call to action (also known as a CTA), which basically gives your customers a clear direction for the next step.
+Things like “redeem here”, “shop the sale”, or “learn more” work well.

-Creating what’s known as a “sense of urgency” is extremely effective.
+Creating what’s known as a “sense of urgency” in your promotional marketing strategy is extremely effective.
 This gives customers a reason to act now as opposed to later when they might forget.
-Experiment with things like flash sales (“today only!”) or limited inventory (“only 50 available — first come, first served!”).
+Experiment with things like flash sales (“today only”) or limited inventory (“only 50 available—first come, first served”).

-Your promotional email shouldn’t be just a digital coupon.
-You might want to express gratitude to your loyal customers (whom you can target directly via Square Customer Engagement) with a special deal or remind them to get a gift for Father’s Day.
+Your promotional email marketing shouldn’t be just a digital coupon.
+You might want to express gratitude to your loyal customers (who you can target directly via Square) with a special deal or remind them to get a gift for a certain occasion.
 Showing your appreciation helps you build strong relationships and turn casual customers into regulars.

-Timing is key.
-Steer clear of sending email on Monday morning or Friday afternoon — these delivery times tend to be the worst for email open rates.
-Also, be sure to leverage seasonality and holidays, like Memorial Day (50% off BBQ Tools!).
-Learn more about how to increase your email open rates.
+Timing is key in promotional marketing.
+Steer clear of sending emails on Monday morning or Friday afternoon—these delivery times tend to be the worst for email open rates.
+Also, be sure to leverage seasonality and special occasions.
+Your promotional marketing strategy should change depending on the season to offer timely sales and holiday deals.